 Ora Banda Mining Ltd (ACN 100 038 266) and its related companies/subsidiaries (OBM) are committed to fostering a culture of compliance, ethical behaviour and good corporate governance.
-OBM values teamwork, respect and integrity and wishes to encourage a culture where officers, employees or contractors do not suffer detriment because they report potential misconduct concerns.
-This policy has been adopted to provide a safe and confidential environment for people to raise those concerns without fear of reprisal.
+OBM values teamwork, respect and integrity and wishes to encourage a culture where our people do not suffer detriment because they report potential misconduct concerns.

+This policy has been adopted to provide a safe and confidential environment for you to raise those concerns without fear of reprisal.